pagekey/website/_posts/2017-06-20-linked-lists-in-python.md

 # Full Source

-If you want to see all of the code for our finished LinkedList, [check out the source](https://github.com/stephengrice/youtube/blob/master/LinkedList/linked_list.py) on Github.
+If you want to see all of the code for our finished LinkedList, [check out the source][list-src]] on Github.

 [list-src]: https://github.com/stephengrice/youtube/blob/master/LinkedList/linked_list.py
 [list-test]: https://github.com/stephengrice/youtube/blob/master/LinkedList/test_linked_list.py